Peter Warne (Clark Gable

 - Seinfeldian Conversation: Ellie and Peter spend quite a bit of time discussing hitchhiking techniques and what does or does not constitute a piggy-back ride.

 - Gable has one of his own, where he complains that women "don't know how to dunk" (donuts into coffee).
 Nike used that scene for a shoe ad in the 1980s.

 - Show Some Leg: The Trope Maker, and so old that many people don't even realize this is where it comes from.

 - Shirtless Scene: Gable's scene caused a media sensation.

 - Sleep Cute: Early in the film, Ellie falls asleep on Peter's shoulder, while riding a bus.

-- This Is My Side: Having fun dancing around the Hays Code with that bedsheet.
-Has been homaged/used dozens of times by everything from The Sure Thing to Neon Genesis Evangelion to A Very Brady Sequel.
+- This Is My Side: That bedsheet been homaged/used dozens of times by everything from Neon Genesis Evangelion to A Very Brady Sequel.

-- Worst News Judgment Ever: Ellie's love life makes the top story on the front page of every single New York newspaper.
-Evidently, not much else was going on in New York City in 1934.
+- Worst News Judgment Ever: Ellie's love life makes the top story on the front page of every newspaper.
+Evidently, not much else was going on in the world in 1934.